-A: Many of the components used in the manufacture of our motorhomes are identical throughout our model ranges, so we produce a generic handbook, which covers all models manufactured for that season.
+A: Many of the components used in the manufacture of our motorhomes are identical throughout our model ranges, so we produce a generic handbook, which covers all models manufactured within a range for that season.
 If the literature supplied with your motorhome does not answer your question then please contact your Retailer for further assistance.